Indigenous languages

 long tunic called an overdress.

-The Tuscaroras usually wore moccasins on their feet.
+Like most Native Americans, the Tuscaroras wore moccasins on their feet.

 In colonial times, the Tuscarora tribe adapted European costume like cloth shirts and blouses, decorating